 The Grand Reserve Chardonnay is a step up from the familiar Vintner’s, having soft caramel and crisp lemon flavors in lesser amounts and higher quality.

 Jackson Estate and Stature Cabernet Sauvignon round out the selection of K-J’s top wines with more limited availability.
-Both reserve tastings ($10) and estate tastings ($20) are available without appointment.
+Both signature tastings ($15) and estate tastings ($20) are available without appointment.

 Food Pairings and Tips for Visitors

 It’s food that really stars here.
-Featuring produce from extensive culinary gardens on-site, K-J holds an annual heirloom tomato festival, and seasonal Farm-to-Table dinner series.
-And a new, improved culinary wing was opened in 2013 to house the gourmet food and wine pairing program.
+K-J holds an annual harvest celebation (formerly the heirloom tomato festival) and a seasonal Farm-to-Table dinner series, both featuring produce from the extensive onsite culinary gardens And a new, improved, culinary wing was opened in 2013 to house the gourmet food and wine pairing program.

 The expanded menu of executive chef Justin Wangler’s artfully prepared “amuse bouche” temptations and other dishes are made in a big, open kitchen for reserve wine and food pairings.
 Wine and cheese and wine and chocolate pairings also are available.